mitchmac/ServerlessWP/readme.md

-# WordPress On Vercel, Netlify, or AWS
+# Run WordPress On Vercel, Netlify, or AWS
-Serverless WordPress on Vercel, Netlify, or AWS Lambda.
+Serverless WordPress on Vercel, Netlify, or AWS Lambda because WordPress hosting is silly.

 | Vercel (recommended) | Netlify |
 | --- | --- |